gwijthoff/sof_talk/sof_talk.md

 My overarching research project is a cultural history of the gadget, as both a functional tool and a fictional device.

+Use text mining to track the ways that people used this word.
+So while originally, in the 1880s, *gadget* referred to something like this, the marlinespike … in the 1950s it refered to …, and today, *gadget* refers to this.  [images]

 Say something about "interaction," how it mediates between technology and technique, the hard material of the machine and cultural imaginaries.

+I thought today it would be best to jump into one particular context in which a kind of vocabulary was developed to describe this relationship between tools and their affordances, and that's in early twentieth century amateur experimenter magazines.

 One of the historically specific contexts that I explore this nexus of technology and fictional thought is in the origins of American science fiction in electrical experimenter catalogs, a context no one has really looked at.